author image

 Practical Use Cases

 In 2026, AI is used for demand sensing beyond forecasting, dynamically adjusting supply signals in real time.
 Financial teams apply AI to detect revenue leakage by analyzing contract deviations.
 HR systems use AI for workforce capacity modelling rather than hiring automation.
 Legal teams deploy AI for regulatory impact simulation.
 Operations teams apply AI to failure prediction across distributed assets.
-Marketing applies AI to attribution modelling, not content generation.
+Marketing applies AI to attribution modelling, not content generation NLP business intelligence for enterprise analytics.
 Procurement uses AI to assess supplier risk exposure.
 Cybersecurity teams rely on AI for behavioral anomaly detection.
 Product teams apply AI to feature adoption prediction.
 Strategy teams use AI for scenario modelling under uncertainty.

 Limitations & Risks